-The Cournand and Comroe Award acknowledges the research and accomplishments of early career investigator members of the Council on Cardiopulmonary Critical Care Perioperative and Resuscitation and encourages them to continue their research in biomedical sciences.
+The Cournand and Comroe Award acknowledges the research and accomplishments of early career investigator partners of the Council on Cardiopulmonary Critical Care Perioperative and Resuscitation and encourages them to continue their research in biomedical sciences.
 The winner will be announced at the competition during Scientific Sessions in November.

 Awardees of Prize-Winning Presentations